Smoked Prime Rib Recipe – Complete How To Guide [Pictures Included]

 - Prime rib - This cut of meat is from between the 6th and 12th rib of the cow.
 It can also be called the beef rib roast, ribeye roast, or standing rib roast.
 Since it is located higher up on the cow, this muscle does not get much use allowing it to be much more tender.
 Choose a piece of meat with rich marbling as this yields a tender final product.
 Generally, you will need 0.5 pound prime rib per person.
 Buy the highest quality that you can afford.
 Have the butcher tie up the meat for you.
 If he will, then have him French-cut it as it makes a better presentation.

 - Vegetable or olive oil - Either vegetable or olive oil is acceptable, but avoid using oils like peanut oil that have a strong flavor.
 The oil helps to hold the seasoning in place, and it helps to keep the meat from drying out while it is cooking.

 - Smoker - You can use your favorite smoker.
-If it takes wood chips, then remember that the type of chip will help determine the flavor of the final product.
+If it takes wood chips, then remember that the type of chip will help determine the smoke flavor of the final product.
 I prefer the flavor of pecan because it leaves the meat with a milder flavor than hickory or mesquite.
+Fruit woods work for smoking meat, too.
 Alternatively, hickory produces a bacon-like flavor while mesquite produces an earthy flavor.
 I have had tasty prime rib cooked over oak wood, which gave it a strong smokey flavor and over cherry, which gave the meat a sweet flavor.